-The Gentle Traditionalist is a novella by me, coming soon from Angelico Press (as recently announced here).
+The Gentle Traditionalist is a short novel by me, coming soon from Angelico Press (as recently announced here).

 Well, that would be telling.
-Too much, too soon, I think.
-Particularly as my story is definitely intended to contain surprises, I’d rather not ruin them here.
+Too much, I think, too soon.
+And particularly as my story is definitely intended to contain surprises, I would rather not ruin them here.

 Today, however, we can say that GT – for that is what the Gentle Traditionalist calls himself – engages in a long dialogue with a man he addresses as GPL.
 (Saying what GPL stands for would also spoil the fun.)